microsoft/SmartDump/README.md

 **New feature in release 1.13.**

 Support new argument:
     -exit  Dettach and exit a SmartDump instance with pid specified with -p .
 This is useful in situations that Ctrl-C or Ctrl-Break doesn't work.
     Another way is to create a **config.ini** file in the same path of SmartDump.exe.
 Create a [Runtime] section and set Exit = 1, i.e:
 ```
   [Runtime]
   Exit=1
 ```

-This way works well in more specific cases like Kudu console.
+(This works well in more specific cases like Kudu console.)

 **Support of .Net 6 has been added in release 1.12.**